sessionstar/oopsla20-artifact/README.md

 * The directories `scribble-java` and `ScribbleCodeGenOCaml` comprise the full source code of the toolchain.
-    * The `sessionstar` command, available on the command line `$PATH`, performs the Scribble protocol to F* API generation (e.g. the F* callback signatures)
+    * The `sessionstar` command, available on the command line `$PATH`, performs the Scribble protocol to F\* API generation
-* The directory `FStar` contains a checkout of the F* compiler, patched to enable `TCP_NODELAY` flag for benchmarking purposes.
+* The directory `FStar` contains a checkout of the F\* compiler, patched to enable `TCP_NODELAY` flag for benchmarking purposes.
 * The directory `examples` contains the source code for the various examples, including the HigherLower running example from the paper (Section 2) and